 Maple Grove Park, 1420 Columbia Avenue, Lancaster PA

 For example, the park's two giants are side by side near Little Conestoga Creek.
 One has a trunk circumference of 208 inches, the other 203.
-These numbers are comparable to the Noble Hill and Falmouth Silvers (although, at 60-65 feet, the Maple Grove trees aren't as tall).
+These numbers are comparable to the Noble Hill and Falmouth Silvers (see separate entries), although at 60-65 feet, the Maple Grove trees aren't as tall).

 This amazing species can hybridize with its close relative, the Red Maple (Acer rubrum), to produce the Free- man Maple which combines the fast growth of Silver with the bright fall color of Red.